telerik/xaml-docs/knowledge-base/kb-gridview-howto-add-context-menu-to-filteringcontrol.md

 ## Solution

-Create a class that inherits from FilteringControl and handle the __PreviewMouseRightButton__ event.
+Create a class that inherits from FilteringControl and handle the __PreviewMouseRightButtonDown__ event.
 Inside the event handler, add the logic for displaying the context menu.

 #### __[C#] Example 1: Creating a custom FilteringControl__
 {{region cs-kb-gridview-howto-add-context-menu-to-filteringcontrol-0}}